Former University of Michigan football players detail sexual abuse by university doctor

 "He told me that he would deal with it and never got back with me," explained Johnson.
 "I don't know if he did anything with it.
 I mean It continued, so obviously he didn't do anything with it."

-The decision by the players to speak publicly for the first time comes on the heels of a lawsuit filed on behalf of many of Dr. Anderson’s alleged victims in March 2020.
+The decision by the players to speak publicly for the first time comes on the heels of a lawsuit filed on behalf of many of Anderson’s alleged victims in March 2020.
 Just last month a University-commissioned report conducted by the law firm WilmerHale named Schembechler, who led the Wolverines to 13 Big Ten championships, as one of several university officials who likely knew of the misconduct but failed to act appropriately.

 The report concluded, "Dr. Anderson’s misconduct may have been detected earlier and brought to an end" if the individuals made aware of it decades earlier would have acted on the information relayed to them by his victims.